Melissa21-R/S01-Using-Starter-Code/README.md

 2. Under "Source", select "GitHub Actions"
 3. The workflow will automatically deploy on pushes to the `main` branch
 4. Your site will be published at `https://<your-github-username>.github.io/<repository-name>/`

+### My Changes

+In order to make the button work, I looked through the code to understand what it was doing.
+I saw that the only piece missing was to add the call to increment the count, that being count++.
+Once I did that I noticed it still didnt work, but I incremented the count.
+The TA kept mentioning HTML syntax which I didnt quite understand what inner html was so I asked the chat bot.
+It told me it was the screen upadating and I needed to call it with counter ID.
+I also needed to change the numbers to strings so it would print properly.
+After that my counter increased and I was done!